ThirumuruganE/ntcp/README.md

 #### In Ubuntu this program just runs with double click
-run the code <sudo chmod u+x ntcp.py> from the directory in which the python file is placed to double click and run the program.
+run the code <sudo chmod u+x ntcp.py> from the directory in which the python file is placed to double click and run the program. and also change the preference as seen below in file manager

 #### In case of other OS run the program from terminal.